Connect with others who understand.

 Powered By

 Have you ever wondered if unusual skin symptoms like persistent itching and unexplained bruising could be connected to your lupus diagnosis?
-Several members of MyLupusTeam have been experiencing these symptoms and share their stories, offering a supportive platform to navigate this part of their lupus journey.
+Several members of MyLupusTeam have shared their experience with these symptoms, offering a supportive platform to navigate this part of their lupus journey.
 Read on to find out if you share similar symptoms and how to manage them.

 One member mentioned, “I will scratch my side, just a little itch, and it’s very painful!
-It’s as if I touched a very bad bruise, but it’s not blue, black, or purple at all … it’s in all different places, like my back, side, shoulder, thigh, hip, and calf.
+It’s as if I touched a very bad bruise, but it’s not blue, black, or purple at all. … It’s in all different places, like my back, side, shoulder, thigh, hip, and calf.
 There’s no visual evidence of any bruising.
 And the next day, it’s gone.
-Once in a while, it may be in the same spot for two days in a row, but that’s rare. … This has started to concern me,” they explained.
+Once in a while, it may be in the same spot for two days in a row, but that’s rare. … This has started to concern me.”

-Others with lupus have spotted bruises but don’t remember getting hurt.
+Others with lupus have spotted bruises but don’t remember getting hurt, such as one member who discovered unexplained bruising on their legs.
 “I have bruises all over my legs.
 I don’t know where they are coming from.
-It worries me,” said another member.
+It worries me,” they said.

 There are several possible explanations for these symptoms.
 Sometimes, adjusting your medication or trying different skin care strategies can help.